Jako/PackageManager/README.md

 #THIS PROJECT IS DEPRECATED

 Package Manager is not maintained anymore.
 It maybe does not work in Evolution 1.1 anymore.
-Please fork it and bring it back to life if you need it.
+Please fork it and bring it back to life, if you need it.

 Package Manager
 ================================================================================